 MyEmitter.on(“event”, (), ” => “

-For those unfamiliar with Node JS, what exactly is a “passport”?Passport is a popular middleware that is pre-installed in Node JS.
-It is commonly used to provide authentication support, and can easily be integrated into any Express.js-based web application.
-With its straightforward integration, Passport allows developers to quickly and securely authenticate users within their applications.
+For those who are not familiar with Node JS, what is a “passport”?Passport is a widely-used middleware that comes pre-installed in Node JS.
+It is typically employed to provide authentication support and can be seamlessly integrated into any Express.js-based web application.
+With its simple integration process, Passport enables developers to quickly and securely authenticate users in their applications.

-Can you explain how Node JS’s DNS lookup feature operates?When a web address is entered into a DNS lookup service, either an IPv4 or IPv6 record is returned.
+How does Node JS’s DNS lookup feature work?When a web address is entered into a DNS lookup service, it returns an IPv4 or IPv6 record.

-Depending on other factors, such as the options presented, the type of input that is required may be either an object or an integer.
-If no value is provided in the designated box, both Internet Protocol version 4 (IPv4) and Internet Protocol version 6 (IPv6) will be utilised.
-Additionally, the third argument of the callback function should be sent directly to the callback function itself.
+Depending on various factors, such as the options provided, the required input type may be an object or an integer.
+If no value is specified in the designated field, both Internet Protocol version 4 (IPv4) and Internet Protocol version 6 (IPv6) will be used.
+Additionally, the third argument of the callback function should be passed directly to the callback function itself.

 dns.lookup(address, options, callback) (address, options, callback)

-Why does Node JS have a concept called “module.exports”?By employing the ‘module.exports’ function, two functions that were previously inaccessible are made accessible and are given a practical context.
-Modules are objects that are used to compile related snippets of code into one cohesive unit.
-This approach can be thought of as analogous to a unified database operation.
+What is the purpose of the “module.exports” concept in Node JS?Using the ‘module.exports’ function, two previously inaccessible functions are made accessible and given a practical context.
+Modules are objects that are utilised to compile related code snippets into a coherent and unified database operation-like unit.

 Note: Keywords such as “Node JS,” “module.exports,” “functions,” and “database operation” can be hyperlinked to relevant sources.